-Recently Disney made some big price increases on Walt Disney World snacks at many quick service locations throughout property including: Mickey Pretzels, Churros, Re-fillable Mugs, and Alcoholic Drinks.
+Recently Disney made some big price increases on Walt Disney World snacks at many quick service locations throughout property including Mickey Pretzels, Dole Whip, Churros, Re-fillable Mugs, Soda, and Alcoholic Drinks.

 We looked back at some old menus of quick service locations around Disney World, then looked at the updated prices on the Disney World website to make a comparison and see just how much the damage was.

 What exactly went up in price?
 This is a list of some of the price increases in Disney World:

 - Popcorn Bucket: was $11.29, now $13.00

 - Popcorn Bucket Refill: was, $1.89, now $2.25

 - Churro served with Chocolate Dipper: was $6.19, now $6.39

 - Mickey Pretzel Served with Cheese Sauce: was $6.79, now $7.19

 - Mickey Ice Cream Bar/Other Ice Cream Bars: was $5.69, now $5.99